 Buying a house or apartment is likely the most serious financial commitment you'll ever make, and New York City’s complicated real estate market makes the task especially daunting.
-Still, you may be encouraged by the current buyer’s market and looking to snag a deal by becoming an owner for the first time.
+Even so, now that mortgage rates have inched back down a little you may be looking to become an owner for the first time.

-So, if you're preparing to take the leap to ownership, you may not know exactly where to begin.
-Brick Underground spoke to experts, including mortgage and real estate brokers, to find out what exactly you need to do to prepare yourself financially for one of life's biggest decisions.
+Brick Underground spoke to mortgage and real estate brokers to find out what you need to do to prepare yourself financially for one of life's biggest decisions.

-[Editor's note: An earlier version of this story was published in April 2017.
-We are presenting it again with updated information for February 2020.]
+[Editor's note: An earlier version of this story was published in August 2022.
+We are presenting it again with new information for January 2023.]

 Lenders will also want to see that you have multiple lines of credit (which you pay off regularly); this can include credit cards, student loans, and car loans, and it's best to have at least a 12-month payment history on each of these.

-Cohn points out that this can be a challenge for millennials, a generational cohort that struggles more than their predecessors to achieve homeownership.
+Cohn points out that this can be a challenge for millennials—they struggle more than their predecessors to achieve homeownership.

 "The credit scoring system that we have is geared toward an older generation of people who have multiple credit cards and multiple loans," Cohn says.
 "Many millennials have only one credit card, and they buy things if they can pay for them."

-What seems like a wise decision for your finances, then, can be detrimental when it comes to applying for a mortgage.
+That may be a wise decision for your finances, but it can be detrimental when it comes to applying for a mortgage.
 There are some ways to get around this problem, though.
 Portfolio lenders—that is, a bank that lends its own money and does not sell off loans on the secondary market—have looser credit restrictions than national banks, Cohn explains.

 Beyond that, though, there are other hurdles, particularly for young buyers.
 If you're taking out a mortgage, for instance, lenders will look at your debt-to-income ratio to determine exactly what you qualify for.
 "Based on today's underwriting, you can't spend more than 43 percent of your monthly gross income on all indebtedness," Cohn explains.